Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

-In some cases, a single pump pulse experiment is preferred over a two pump pulse experiment when the setup is too difficult or when the anisotropy is difficult to induce or measure.
-In such a case, we simplify Eq.~\ref{eq:ap:IGen_BO_sep} by setting $\tau=0$.
+In some cases, a single-pump pulse experiment is preferred over a two-pump pulse experiment when the setup is too difficult or when the anisotropy is difficult to induce or measure.
+In such a case, we do not initially induce a rotational wavepacket and our initial state is given by Eq.~\ref{eq:init_state} instead of Eq.~\ref{eq:rot_wavepacket}.
+Therefore, one does not sum over a coherent set of rotational states in Eq.~\ref{eq:overlap_2pulse} and

 Here, the ensemble anisotropy is imprinted immediately after the pulse by the interaction between the polarized laser and the excitation dipole.

-Depending on the system, one may further improve this approximation by calculating the ensemble dynamics with respect to a reference geometry for $t>0$.
+Depending on the system, one may further improve this approximation by calculating the ensemble dynamics with respect to a reference structure for $t>0$.
 In some cases, the vibronic transience may be on the timescale of the rotational transience.
-Once Eqs~\ref{eq:ap:rot_approx_double} or \ref{eq:ap:rot_approx_single} no longer hold at some time $t$ there are two options.
+Once Eqs.~\ref{eq:ap:rot_approx_double} or \ref{eq:ap:rot_approx_single} no longer hold at some time $t$ there are two options.
 Firstly, one can use only $C_{000}(q,t)$ which does not rely on anisotropy and Eq.~\ref{eq:ap:IGen_BO} will be exact.
-Secondly, one can continue calculating $\tilde{\mathcal{A}}^{l}_{m_1m_2} (n,n';t, \tau)$ with respect to a reference geometry.
-For example, if one knows an excited state geometry is similar to the ground state one can continue to use $\tilde{\mathcal{A}}^{l}_{m_1m_2} (n,n';t, \tau)$.
-One must prove this through a priori knowledge or through the retrieved geometries at earlier times.
-In the case that the dynamics do not deviate from some other known geometry one may calculate the $\tilde{\mathcal{A}}^{l}_{m_1m_2} (n,n';t, \tau)$ with respect to this geometry.
+Secondly, one can continue calculating $\tilde{\mathcal{A}}^{(\alpha) l}_{m_2m_1} (n,n';t, \tau)$ with respect to a reference structure.
+For example, if one knows an excited state structure is similar to the ground rovibronic state one can continue to use $\tilde{\mathcal{A}}^{(\alpha) l}_{m_2m_1} (n,n';t, \tau)$.
+One must prove this through \textit{a priori} knowledge or through the retrieved structures at earlier times.
+In the case that the dynamics do not deviate from some other known structure one may calculate the $\tilde{\mathcal{A}}^{(\alpha) l}_{m_2m_1} (n,n';t, \tau)$ with respect to this structure.